 Many members would like to see more boats on the water more often, but logistics and a lack of volunteers for duties can frustrate these ambitions.
 While boat-owning members can take out their own boats at any time, we do have restrictions on when pool boats can be taken out.
 If you become a regular user of the pool boats but would rather sail when there is rescue cover, then your opportunities to take out a boat will be increased if we – as a club, including you! – hold more sessions where we can provide some form of rescue cover.
 For that, we need volunteers to crew the rescue boat and a "pool-boat manager" for each session.
 And so – once you are a member – if you think we should be running more sailing sessions, feel free to suggest it on our members' WhatsApp group and perhaps more sessions will get organised!

 We also organise a number of sailing weekends each year.
-In 2022 we will be setting off from our beach in July to invade our neighbours at Newhaven Sailing Club, before embarking on our annual “Bognor Raid” in August.
+In 2022 we set off from our beach to invade our neighbours at Newhaven Sailing Club in July, before embarking on our annual “Bognor Raid” in August.
 And each year a contingent of our cat sailors strap their trusty 16s to some road trailers and head to the Hobie Nationals, held at Poole Yacht Club.

 Outside the season

 Members can access our changing rooms and storage facilities 24/7, all year round.
 Until a few years ago, many owners of catamarans and stayed monos left their masts up over winter and – very, very occasionally – the brave and cold-tolerant took out their boats over winter.